evanhe1/teachla-react-track/week2-javascript-overview/README.md

 # Week 2: JavaScript Overview

 ## Introduction
-JavaScript is a programming language that serves as one of the key technologies behind the web, along with HTML as CSS.
+JavaScript is a programming language that serves as one of the key technologies behind the web, along with HTML and CSS.

 The three technologies synergize similarly to nouns, adjectives, and verbs in speech.
 HTML is analogous to a noun (outlining what will appear on the page) and CSS is analogous to an adjective (describing the styling of the page), JavaScript is analogous to a verb, allowing a page to dynamically respond to a user's actions.